 Growing Tomatoes in Low-Light Conditions

 Tomatoes are sun-loving plants, and they need enough sun if you want them to grow well and produce fruit.
 They definitely will not die under low-light conditions, but they just won't be as productive.
 You can, therefore, in principle, grow tomatoes in the shade, but not in complete darkness.

-There are quite a few things that you could do to help overcome problems of low natural sunlight.
+There are quite a few things that you could do to help overcome the problems of low natural sunlight.
 For starters, you could make the best use of the light that you already get.
 Paint walls white to help reflect light onto your plants grown next to them, use mirrors, etc.

 According to Kendra on New Life on a Homestead, bush tomatoes that are adapted for colder regions or varieties that are ready for harvest in under two months are good options.
 She suggests the New York, Siberia, or San Francisco varieties.
 I personally do not have any experience with these.